Did you know that it is 50% easier to sell to existing customers than to acquire new ones?

 Why is customer churn rate important?

-Subscription businesses are based on retention, not conversion — subscription businesses survive because customers stick with you for a long time.
+Subscription businesses survive because customers stick with you for a long time.
 Businesses with a very high customer churn rate are best visualized as a leaky bucket.
-If the total number of customers you’re adding to your subscription program (imagine them like adding water to a bucket in this extended metaphor) is less than the number of customers lost from your subscription program you’re in trouble.
+If the total number of customers you’re adding to your subscription program (imagine you’re adding water to a bucket) is less than the number of customers lost from your subscription program, you’re in trouble.
 Your bucket has too many holes in it and you’ll soon be out of water.

 Low customer churn allows you to pay off your customer acquisition costs, meaning that, over time, each customer becomes more and more profitable.